 7. You can add newsflash icons to give your readers extra information e.g. “Find out more about [insert company name] here.”
 You can also add a link to redirect your viewers to your own website.

-8. You can also track the performance of your online white paper with ease by using our built-in statistics tool, or our Google Analytics integration to give you further insights on your white paper’s performance.
+8. You can also track the performance of your online white paper with ease by using our built-in statistics tool, or our Google Analytics integration 4 to give you further insights into your white paper’s performance.

 Now that you know how to publish your white paper, what are you waiting for?
 Create a free trial with us and see for yourself how our platform will not only upgrade your presentation but also your overall functionality.